LiskArchive/lisk-sdk-examples/workshop/README.md

 Ok, now you have implemented all steps, let's verify your implementation.
 If you are not sure, the solution can be found down below in the section `Solution: Payment Transaction`.

 ### Testing the PaymentTransaction
+First of all, uncomment the line for importing the `PaymentTransaction` and uncomment the line of code that registers the custom transaction to the application in the `workshop/index.js` file.
-First of all, we are using the following account for sending the PaymentTransaction: `8273455169423958419L`.
+Note, we are using the following account for sending the PaymentTransaction: `8273455169423958419L`.
 However, the account needs funds to pay for the transaction fee.

 **Task: Therefore, we need to fund the account using the following transaction payload which you should send via a POST request to `http://localhost:4000/api/transactions`:**